-This document intends to summarize relevant corporate governance aspects for AES Gener S.A. ("AES Gener" or the "Company") and provide to our stakeholders and public in general a useful tool to understand our overall practices in this regard.
-The following information refers to the year 2019.
+This document intends to summarize relevant corporate governance aspects for AES Andes S.A. ("AES Andes" or the "Company") and provide to our stakeholders and public in general a useful tool to understand our overall practices in this regard.

 Director Facts